 It is recommended that you should not make major changes to your site to evaluate the effects of a few clicks.
 Just wait and watch & run your heatmap for at least 2000-3000 clicks for a week.
 If you get fewer clicks, then you should make the required changes.

 This is an all-inclusive guide on heatmaps and how you can use on your WordPress.
 Just install a heatmap tool/plugin on your WordPress site using the above-mentioned guidelines and increase its CTR profoundly using the inputs provided by it.

-Tracey Jones is a renowned WordPress Developer at HireWPGeeks Ltd. She assists her clients when they need to hire WordPress developer for their WP customization projects.
+Tracey Jones is a renowned WordPress developer at HireWPGeeks Ltd. She assists her clients when they need to hire a WordPress developer for their WP customization projects.
 When she is not busy with coding, she loves sharing useful tutorials regarding WordPress and its benefits.
 You can follow her company on social networks such as Twitter, Facebook, and LinkedIn.